lm3nitro/Projects/MySQL/Part1-Installation.md

 ![Pasted image 20240504115150](https://github.com/lm3nitro/Projects/assets/55665256/c28f47a8-bd27-44a5-b2fb-1c2829dad1f1)

-We can also verify the installation logs, everything here looks good and at the bottom we see that it says it was successful:
+We can also verify the installation logs; everything here looks good and at the bottom we see that it says it was successful:

 ![Pasted image 20240504115254](https://github.com/lm3nitro/Projects/assets/55665256/69f60592-4a10-4883-9052-6225ecf97712)

-Everything has been compete, click *Next*
+Everything has been complete, click *Next*
 ![Pasted image 20240504115352](https://github.com/lm3nitro/Projects/assets/55665256/b1a7b053-ff36-41b7-b83a-b0abbc48ce2d)

 Select to start *MySQL Workbench* and *MySQL Shell* and select *Finish*